 With a particular focus on poverty reduction and the inclusion of women in literacy programmes, UNESCO put emphasis on supporting national efforts to achieve the goal of literacy for all by focusing on improving life-long learning for women through non-formal means of education.
 On the policy level, the main activities included the provision of gender sensitive policy advice, including the establishment of a non-formal education management information system (NFE-MIS), and capacity building for NFE officials to develop and implement evidence-based planning towards achieving literacy for all.
 On the operational level, a special focus was on mother tongue-based basic and post literacy programmes for girls and women.

 In addition, UNESCO provided support for the capacity building of gender focal points in the Ministry of Education and within its constituent institutions to enhance their knowledge and understanding with respect to mainstreaming gender in education.
 Further support was provided through various research studies, including the status of women teachers, developing a set of indicators and tools to measure gender equality in education, girls in science and technology education and situational analysis of gender responsive budgeting in the education sector.

 Communication and Information

-For the improvement of gender equality among media professionals, UNESCO has supported the training of women journalists from the Terai region.
-The training focused on personal security, conflict and gender-sensitive reporting.
+- Supporting the training of women journalists from the Terai region focused on personal security, conflict and gender-sensitive reporting.

-In order to support women’s active involvement in the active community radio movement, UNESCO supports the establishment of a women’s community radio in the mountainous and remote Jumla district.
+- Supporting women’s active involvement in the dynamic community radio movement, by establishing community radios for and by women in the mountainous and remote Humla district.